-- Given the layout and terrain of Camp Alexander you will NOT be able to park your large trailer next to your campsite. - A small lot is available to park your trailer next to the Elks Lodge Dining Hall.
+- Given the layout and terrain of Camp Alexander you will NOT be able to park your vehicle or trailer next to your campsite.
+Please plan accordingly. - A small lot is available to park your trailer next to the Elks Lodge Dining Hall.
 However, space is limited.
 You may be asked to take your trailer back to the main parking lot. - The road up into the meadow and to your campsite will not be plowed.
 It cannot accommodate trailers.
-BE PREPARED! - We recommend bringing a sled to help transport your gear to your campsite. - You will NOT be able to park your car or trailer next to your campsite.
-Please plan accordingly.
+BE PREPARED! - We recommend bringing a sled to help transport your gear to your campsite, given snow conditions.